 Stephanie Keach RYA500, has been teaching Yoga since 1988.
 Originally from Santa Barbara, CA, she has studied with most of the top yoga teachers, including her favorites: Ana Forrest, Erich Schiffman, Rodney Yee, Rod Stryker and Bryan Kest.
 Her Zen -Buddhist background brings a meditative style to the class.

 Stephanie, owner and operator of the Asheville Yoga Center has produced the Flow Yoga video series and The Yoga Handbook.
-She currently teaches Flow Yoga classes, retreats, workshops and teacher trainings throughout the country.
+She currently teaches classes, retreats, workshops and teacher trainings throughout the world.
 Stephanie resides in Asheville with her husband and three boys.
 Steph is so respected as a teacher because she is so down-to-earth, real and comfortable with herself.
 She is a master teacher, full of knowledge, experience and intuitive insight, well loved by many.

 Stephanie specializes in over-seeing the program so that everyone's needs are more than met and hearts are opened wide.
-She is the Yoga Mama Bear of AYC..

 Jim Biddle, MD